spring-media/adsolutions-implementationReference/general/relaunch-requirements.md

+🚧 Work in Progress 🚧

-# Page Structure (Inner/Outer Wrapper)
+# Relaunch Requirements - Page Structure (Inner/Outer Wrapper)

 ## Goal

+The goal for this document is for you to learn what to keep in mind when planning a relaunch for a website with an active Adlib integration.
-AdLib requires correct selectors for inner and outer wrappers to properly center and position special formats (Fireplace, Wallpaper, Sitebar).
+The AdLib requires correct selectors for inner and outer wrappers to properly center and position special formats (e.g. Fireplace, Wallpaper, Sitebar, ...).

 ## Why Inner/Outer Wrapper?

-AdLib uses the wrapper structure to:
+The AdLib uses the wrapper structure to:
 - **Determine page width** (for responsive ads)
 - **Center content** (for special formats)
 - **Position ads correctly** (outside/inside content)